-Not only did Mr. Nash resolve his funding challenges, but he also went on the create the Nelson Nash Institute whose mission is the educate others on taking control of the finances and reclaim the banking function from outsiders who typically do not put their clients’ interests first and foremost.
+Not only did Mr. Nash resolve his funding challenges, but he also went on the create the Nelson Nash Institute, whose mission is to educate others on taking control of their finances and reclaim the banking function from outsiders who typically do not put their clients’ interests first and foremost.

-Let us break Infinite Banking down for you and help you get your own Infinite Banking plan started.
+Let us break Infinite Banking down for you and help you get your own plan started.

 Become Your Own Banker – 6 Steps to Forming Your Bank

-To become your own banker, the simplest and most logical method to provide funding is by using whole life insurance.
-While addressing and completing the following steps for opening your bank for your business, it’s very important to develop a mindset where you think like a banker thinks while using your personal finances just like your neighborhood bank would:
+To become your own banker, the simplest and most logical method to provide funding is with whole life insurance.
+While addressing and completing the following steps for opening your bank, it’s very important to develop a mindset where you think like a banker thinks while using your personal finances just like your neighborhood bank would:

 The first step in your banking journey involves capitalization.
-No, you do not need to find investors or borrow from friends and family, you need to properly fund a whole life insurance policy that can begin accumulating cash value very early in the process.
-The time it takes to capitalize your bank depends on the available funds that you will invest in your insurance policy.
-This process can take several years but when your policy (bank) becomes properly funded, you will have immediate access to your cash value.
+No, you do not need to find investors or borrow from friends and family.
+You need to properly fund a whole life insurance policy that can begin accumulating cash value very early in the process.
+The time it takes to capitalize on your bank depends on the available funds that you will invest in your insurance policy.
+This process can take several years, but when your policy (bank) becomes properly funded, you will have immediate access to your cash value.

-It’s important that you use participating life insurance provided by a mutual insurer in order to earn more on your interest than the minimum interest rate your insurer will be charging you to borrow against your policy.
+It’s important that you use one of the top infinite banking companies.
+We recommend participating whole life insurance provided by a mutual insurer in order to earn more on your interest than the minimum interest rate your insurer will be charging you to borrow against your policy.
 Fortunately, IRC section 7702 provides that the interest accrued in your policy and the dividends you receive are not considered taxable income.
-This allows your cash value to grow rapidly so that you can access your cash value tax free when needed through policy loans.
-For this reason, you will want to use a top dividend paying Life Insurance Company when you open your bank.
+This allows your cash value to grow rapidly so that you can access your cash value tax-free when needed through policy loans.
+For this reason, you will want to use a top dividend-paying Life Insurance Company when you open your bank.

 There are various riders that will be offered to help you broaden your coverage and add more “living benefits” to your whole life insurance policy.
 Here are some riders you should discuss with your agent: